Ien Dales: Early life

 Dales was born on 18 October 1931 in Arnhem, Netherlands.
+Her father was Teunis Dales, who owned a business selling construction supplies and her mother was Wilhelmina Bertha Holstigen.
+She was the eldest of three children, with a younger brother and sister.
+The family were well off and she attended a public primary school.
+When Dales was ten, her father died of appendicitis and her mother had to go to work.

+Dales began her secondary studies at the public Hogere Burgerschool in Arnhem.
+She received an HBS-A diploma in 1947 and, intending to study medicine at university, an HBS-B diploma in 1950, but she was unable to afford to attend university.
+Having grown up in the Dutch Reformed faith, she decided to train as a youth church leader.
+She received a scholarship to attend the Church and World Academy in Driebergen, the largest church training programme in the country, in the 1950s.
+While studying, she was strongly influenced by her teacher Willem Banning, a co-founder of the Labour Party (PvdA).

-She attended the Kerk en Wereld Academy in Driebergen, where she received a diploma in theology and preaching, and received a degree in education from the University of Amsterdam in 1975.
-She worked for the Church and World Organisation between 1956 and 1974, being originally a course teacher, before becoming the deputy head and head of the education department and director of the organisation.
+She received a diploma in theology and preaching, and received a degree in education from the University of Amsterdam in 1975.
+Dales also worked for the Church and World Organisation between 1956 and 1974, starting as a course teacher, before becoming the deputy head and head of the education department and director of the organisation.
 She worked as a freelance researcher between 1 January 1975 until 1 September 1977.
-Dales was director of the social services for the municipality of Rotterdam between 1 September 1977 and 11 September 1981.

 Political career

+Dales joined the PvdA in 1968.
+She was appointed the director of social services for the municipality of Rotterdam by one of the aldermen, Elizabeth Schmitz, following the discovery of widespread fraud in the department, with the challenge of re-organising the system.
+She held this position from 1 September 1977 and 11 September 1981.

-Dales joined the Labour Party (PvdA) in 1968.
-Following the 1981 general election, she was appointed as the State Secretary for Social Affairs and Employment in the Van Agt II cabinet, taking office on 11 September 1981, with special responsibility for social security.
+Following the 1981 general election, she was appointed the State Secretary for Social Affairs and Employment in the Van Agt II cabinet, taking office on 11 September 1981, with special responsibility for social security.
 The Van Agt II cabinet dissolved just seven months into its term on 12 May 1982 and continued to serve in a demissionary capacity until it was replaced by the caretaker Van Agt III cabinet on 29 May 1982.

 Dales was elected as a member of the House of Representatives after the 1982 general election, taking office on 16 September 1982.
 She was the chair of the committee on petitions and the committee on the police.
 She held this position until 16 May 1987, the day that she took office as the mayor of Nijmegen.
 She was mayor until 7 November 1989.

-After the 1989 general election, Dales was appointed as the Minister of the Interior in the Lubbers III cabinet, taking office on 7 November 1989.
+After the 1989 general election, Dales was appointed the Minister of the Interior in the Lubbers III cabinet, taking office on 7 November 1989.
 She held this position until 10 January 1994.